-In my opinion there are to many people who make injecting or marinading meat to complicated.
+In my opinion, there are too many people who make injecting or marinating meat too complicated.

-I have read articles that a rocket science would have trouble understanding.
+I have read articles on how to use a meat injector, that rocket scientists would have trouble understanding.

 As you know, I don’t like complicated and write things in as easy English as possible.

-We would like to add some liquids to the meat to keep it from drying out while cooking and in addition we can add some flavor.
+The whole idea is that we like to add some liquids to the meat to keep it from drying out while cooking and in addition, we can add some flavor.

-Remember that larger cuts of meat already have solutions added during processing.
+Remember that larger cuts of meat already have solutions added during processing most of the time.

-Most time they mention it is to conserve the meat better, but in my opinion it also add weight to it.
+Most time they mention it is to conserve the meat better, but in my opinion, it also adds weight to it.

 I like the taste of meat.
 Meat that is over-seasoned does not taste good to me.